cwd-k2/dotfiles/nvim/README.md

 ## what you have to do

-- setup git, python / pip, golang (manually. maybe OS's packaging system is quite a bit useful.)
+- setup git, python / pip, golang (manually)
 - run `pip install neovim`.
 - launch neovim.
     - execute some commands.